RjosK/controler_app/README.md

 6. rigt
 7. enter

-im the file: "hand_code" are the img to see how is the funccion of any feature
+in the file: "hand_code" are the img to see how is the funccion of any feature

+###### the cam doesnot oppen, i only activate the cam